SixArmDonkey/aerodrome-for-jet/README.md

 ```

 If authentication succeeded, then the config object will contain the proper tokens
 to send to Jet.
-This process is thread safe.
+A single config object is shared between all api libraries.

 # Product API